Last updated July 2026

 Where to Learn More

-DOC – Blue Lake Track — official Department of Conservation track page with current conditions, distance, and facilities information.
+DOC – Blue Lake Track: official Department of Conservation page with track description, conditions and facilities.

-Rotorua NZ – Lake Tikitapu (Blue Lake) — visitor information including lake swimming and the surrounding reserve.
+Rotorua NZ – Lake Tikitapu: visitor information on the lake, swimming and surrounding reserve.

 Frequently Asked Questions